Witnessing sexual harassment Sexual harassment

 Find out more about being a witness

 If you're making a witness statement, you can ask for it to be anonymous.
-But there can be disadvantages in doing this.
+Your employer does not have to agree and there can be disadvantages.

-For example, your evidence might not be taken as seriously and it may have to be backed up by someone else who's willing to be named.
+For example, your evidence might not be taken as seriously.
+It might have to be backed up by someone else who's willing to be named.

 Keeping your identity secret cannot be guaranteed.
 For example, if the case goes to an employment tribunal, you might be asked to give evidence in person.